polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 - IoT architecture is the structure enabling internet-connected devices to communicate with other devices. - IoT architecture refers to the many ways that IoT devices are structured to meet user needs. - Most IoT architecture models include 3 to 7 sets of functional components, or “layers”, such as perception (e.g., sensors), transport (e.g., Wi-Fi), and application (e.g., software) layers. - Notably, IoT architecture lacks standardized protocols, raising compatibility, security, and other challenges.

-oT Architectural Drivers - A driver is a core influencing factor or requirement that shapes the way an IoT system is designed and built. - These are not physical components but rather forces, goals, or constraints—technical, economic, or user-based—that push the architecture in a specific direction. - For example, if low latency is important, the architecture must include edge computing
+IoT Architectural Drivers - A driver is a core influencing factor or requirement that shapes the way an IoT system is designed and built. - These are not physical components but rather forces, goals, or constraints—technical, economic, or user-based—that push the architecture in a specific direction. - For example, if low latency is important, the architecture must include edge computing

 ## Scalability